Inseason Alaska Commercial Salmon Summary

 Deep Inlet THA

-The Deep Inlet THA is scheduled to open on June 1, 2024.
-Northern Southeast Regional Aquaculture Association (NSRAA) is projecting a total run of 10,000 Chinook, 28,000 coho, and 2,454,000 chum salmon to the Medvejie Hatchery and Deep Inlet THA in 2024.
-This season, 122,500 chum salmon are needed for broodstock; NSRAA anticipates conducting cost recovery operations in the Deep Inlet THA beginning June 1.
-To accommodate cost recovery operations, a portion of the Deep Inlet THA will be closed to all common property harvest beginning June 1.
+The Deep Inlet THA opened on June 1.
+The drift gillnet fishery will be open on Monday, Tuesday, and Wednesday of each week.
+From June 1 through June 27, the cumulative gillnet harvest in the Deep Inlet THA is confidential.
+The purse seine fishery will be open on Sunday, Thursday, and Friday of each week.
+From June 1 through June 27, the cumulative purse seine harvest in the Deep Inlet THA is 1,700 Chinook salmon and 198,000 chum salmon.
+To accommodate cost recovery operations, a portion of the Deep Inlet THA closed to all common property harvest on June 1.
 This area may reopen during the season based on the progression of the cost recovery fishery.
 Additionally, a portion of the Deep Inlet THA may be closed in late August to facilitate broodstock collection at Medvejie Hatchery.

 For more information, please visit the ADF&G website for the Southeast Alaska and Yakutat Management Area.